Jeff Hendrick: Newcastle United

-2020–2022: Struggles for game time and loan to Queens Park Rangers

 After leaving Burnley and having been linked to Italian clubs Milan and Roma, Hendrick decided to join fellow Premier League club Newcastle United on 24 August 2020 in a free transfer on a four-year deal.
 He described Newcastle as 'a massive club' and manager Steve Bruce hailed his new signing by saying: "He's an experienced international footballer who can play all across the midfield so we welcome him aboard.
 He'll be a big asset to us, on and off the pitch."

 He made his Newcastle debut in a 2–1 win over Barnsley in a pre-season friendly on 29 August 2020.
 Two weeks later, Hendrick scored and also set up a goal for Callum Wilson on his competitive debut for Newcastle in a 2–0 away win over West Ham United.
 His second goal of the season came on 16 December as he opened the scoring in a 5–2 away defeat to Leeds United.
 On 6 February 2021, Hendrick was sent off early in the second half of a 3–2 home win over Southampton for a second bookable offence after pulling back Takumi Minamino.
 He received criticism from pundit Alex Scott after the red card: "It's stupid.
 He doesn't even need to pull Takumi Minamino back there.
 He's not through on goal, there's no reason for him to do what he just did."

 Hendrick fell out of favour after the sending off and was limited to substitute appearances from March onwards as Newcastle finished in 12th place.
 He ended the season with 23 appearances in all competitions, scoring twice.

 He scored his first goal of the 2021–22 season on 2 October 2021 in a 2–1 away defeat to Wolverhampton Wanderers as Newcastle remained winless in the league after seven matches.

+On 26 May 2023, having been on loan for the majority of his spell, Newcastle manager Eddie Howe said the player had no future at the club and would be moved on.